Mewze History, Family Crest & Coats of Arms

 Early Notables of the Mewze family (pre 1700)

-Prominent in the family at this time was Peter Mews (1619-1706), an English Royalist theologian and Bishop of Bath and Wells in 1672, from Caundle Purse, Dorset; Sir John...
-Another 28 words (2 lines of text) are included under the topic Early Mewze Notables in all our PDF Extended History products and printed products wherever possible.
+Another 71 words (5 lines of text) are included under the topic Early Mewze Notables in all our PDF Extended History products and printed products wherever possible.